Adejare123/alx-system_engineering-devops/0x01-shell_permissions/README.md

-a script that adds execution permission to the owner, the group owner and other users, to the file hello
+a script that adds execution permission to the owner the group owner and other users to the file hello